CyberSwell/Cyber-Cheat-Sheets/INE Penetratin Testing Student Learning Path Notes.md

 - Engagement: Establsihing details of the pentest
   - Quotation: Fee established, factoring in type of engagement, amount of time, complexity, and size of scope.
     - Can alternatively be done by an hourly fee.
-  - Proposal SUbmittal: Provide a sound and targeted proposal, keeping in mind client's needs and infrastructure.
+  - Proposal Submittal: Provide a sound and targeted proposal, keeping in mind client's needs and infrastructure.
     - Include understanding of client needs, approach, methodology, tools, types of testing, value that you will bring, risks & benefits, and estimate of time required.
     - Address type of engagement, pentest vs vuln assessment, remote vs onsite, and scope.
       - Always ensure target is in scope.
 With shared hosting, hosting provider must give written permisison.